WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/lesson-3.md

 }

 ```
-Click [here](https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html#:~:text=Mecanum%20Physics,%2C%20translating%20while%20rotating%2C%20etc) to learn about how mecanum drive works and how to code it.
+Click [here](https://gm0.org/en/latest/docs/software/tutorials/mecanum-drive.html#:~:text=Mecanum%20Physics,%2C%20translating%20while%20rotating%2C%20etc) to learn more about how mecanum drive works and how to code it.